-Formative assessments, during the placement, will include a video analysis of consultation skills, a test of knowledge (RCGP PEP) and workplace-based assessments.
+Formative assessments, during the placement, will include a test of knowledge (RCGP PEP) and workplace-based assessments including consulting skills.
 At the end of the programme, the supervisor will make a summative recommendation in relation to suitability for independent practice and unrestricted inclusion on the Scottish Performers' List.